ATajadod94/TengagedBlade/README.md

 Tengaged blade is hosted on a google vritual machine.
 It grabs a username which must be an existing user on Tengaged.com, scrapes the site and returns multiple relevant statistical figures.
 The scarping is done via Python and executed by a CGI (common Gateway Interface) through apache.
 At this time, a database is not being collected.
-Finally, Ajax is used to load the website dynamically.
+Finally, Javascript and Ajax are used to load the website dynamically and run the scraping processes asychronously.

 ## Technologies Used